kaileywaal/watch-party/README.md

 (a) User calls "/trigger-data-collector" API endpoint\* to (b) trigger the data collector to collect weather data from the Weather API and (c) add it to the database.
 Once collection is complete, (d) the Data Collector lets the Data Analzer know that there is new data to analyze and (e) the Data Analyzer performs calculations and adds analyzed data to the database. (f) The user is then able to view the analyzed data in the user interface, which is (g) displaying data that is stored in the database.

-\*_Could easily turn this trigger into cron job, but I didn't want to pay for that 😛_
+\*_Could easily turn this into cron job, but I didn't want to pay for that 😛_

 ### Justification for Design Decisions